About the Wildflower Worker

 The Wildflower Worker is an urban intentional community rooted in South Minneapolis.
 We draw inspiration from a variety of sources, most notably the Catholic Worker Movement, which was started by Dorothy Day and Peter Maurin in 1933.

-We operate two community houses in the Phillips Neighborhood of Minneapolis.
+We operate two community houses (Simone Weil House and the Prancing Pony) in the Phillips Neighborhood of Minneapolis.

 Inspired by the way of Jesus, we commit to practicing solidarity, jubilee, sacred contemplation, and resistance.